man-group/ArcticDB/docs/mkdocs/docs/api/arctic_uri.md

 ### AWS Security Token Service (STS) setup

 STS allows users to assume specfic roles in order to gain temporary access to AWS resources.
-Please refer to [the offical website](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html) for more details
+Please refer to [the offical website](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html) for more details.
 To use it with ArcticDB, please setup the credential in the AWS shared **config** file.

 File location: